WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Hepled JS with neurodiversity presentation feedback and support
+  * KW: so cool :raised_hands:

 #### Who helped you this week?

 * CH helped me with suggestions for moderation
+  * KW: Really awesome
-* KW hwlped me with position paper
+* KW helped me with position paper
+  * KW: LOVE IT
 * SL helped me with funding proposals
+  * KW: Excited for this!
 * SI helped me by being interviewed and editing
+  * KW: Yay!

 #### What did you achieve?

 * Project skillsets/roles-mapping
+  * KW: Gorgeous - ping me the pictures and I'll do a little twitter thread!
 * OLS work - open canvas, working through issues
+  * KW:
 * Wrote September newsletter
+  * KW: Brilliant - send today?
 * Reviewing prototype/designs for Fujitsu team

 #### What did you struggle with?

 * Some stress
+  * KW: Discussed in the meeting

 #### Where do you need help from Kirstie?

 * Position paper part 2

 #### What would you like to work on next week?